MicrosoftDocs/win32/desktop-src/WmiSdk/reading-from-and-writing-to-snmp-devices.md

 ---
-Description: 'SNMP devices can be accessed by reading from or writing to their corresponding class instance in the WMI SMIR (SNMP Module Information Repository).'
+Description: SNMP devices can be accessed by reading from or writing to their corresponding class instance in the WMI SMIR (SNMP Module Information Repository).
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'af5e1321-b552-447e-a217-eecbebe1f203'
+ms.assetid: af5e1321-b552-447e-a217-eecbebe1f203
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Reading from and Writing to SNMP Devices
+title: Reading from and Writing to SNMP Devices ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Reading from and Writing to SNMP Devices